Toileting & Bathing

-Motion sensors (may be sequenced with bathroom door sensors and/or bed pad)
+Motion sensors (can be sequenced with bathroom door sensors and/or bed pad)

-Incontinence pads (may monitor or help address toileting issues)
+Incontinence pads (to monitor or help address toileting issues)

-Paging pendant (may be worn by the individual or mounted in the bathroom to request assistance)
+Paging pendant (worn by the individual or mounted in the bathroom to request assistance)

 Verbal cues (for reminders of when to brush teeth, take a shower, etc.)